alanbouo/screenbot/README.md

 - Adds delays between captures to avoid excessive traffic
 - Produces full-resolution screenshots
 - Compatible with modern sites (React, Vue, Angular, ...)

+## 🚢 Deploying with Docker / Coolify

+- A production-ready `Dockerfile` ships with the project.
+It uses the official Playwright image, installs dependencies, and runs `npm run capture`.
+- Provide configuration via environment variables (see above).
+At minimum, set `TARGET_URL` so the container knows what to crawl.
+- When building in Coolify:
+  1. Create a new *Application* and point it to this repository.
+  2. Choose the `Dockerfile` build type; no custom build command is required.
+  3. Define any environment variables (e.g., `TARGET_URL`, `PAGES`, `CRAWL`).
+  4. Optionally mount a persistent volume to `/app/screenshots` to keep captures across runs.
+  5. Trigger the deployment or convert the service into a scheduled Job for recurring captures.

 ---